2002 to 2003

 Drying out… From years of extensive touring and alcohol/drug abuse, 500MTM decided to take some time off to sober up and concentrate on other projects.
 Noah Sugarman moved on to pursue his own solo career, Kevin Hogle toured with Fifth on the Floor(among many others), David Rhodes Brown reignited his famous act the Warsaw Falcons, and Ryan Malott hung it up playing only local shows once every couple of months.
 In 2014, the boys got back together for another album, Stand There and Bleed, which was backed by their friends and fans through Kickstarter.
 It was a self-released album recorded by the talented Ashley Shepherd at Audiogrotto.

 "Blessed Be the Damned" was released on Jan.
 25th to wide acclaim winning over critics and fans in the UK and USA.
-For the first time in their careers, 500mtm has placed on a national radio chart.
+For the first time in their careers, 500mtm placed on multiple national radio charts.
+NACC

 2004 to 2005